kurian11/Youtube_analysis_project/README.md

 # Youtube_analysis_project
-The project involves analysing the basic user reactions of various youtube contents and provides uselfull analytical results.
+The project involves analysing the basic user reactions of various youtube contents and provides uselful analytical results.